papaux/til/html/_sources/linux/install-date.rst.txt

 ::

-  rpm -qi basesystem | grep Install sudo tune2fs -l /dev/sda2
+  rpm -qi basesystem | grep Install

 Be careful: if you upgraded your system from a previous version, this will give you the upgrade time and not first installation date.